-3.1 Temporal evolution of ice volume under temperature forcing depending on atmospheric lapse rate and mantle viscosity
+15 3.1 Temporal evolution of ice volume under temperature forcing depending on atmospheric lapse rate and mantle viscosity amplification of 150 % leading to higher local temperature anomalies).

-O The ice losses in simulations with applied warming are affected by both the amplifying melt-elevation feedback and the mitigating GIA feedback.
+The ice losses in simulations with applied warming are affected by both, the amplifying melt-elevation feedback and the mitigating GIA feedback.
 The interaction of both feedbacks allows for a variety of dynamic regimes, depending on the amount of warming on the one hand and the parameters describing the feedback strength on the other hand.

-At a given temperature anomaly (here $\Delta T=2\,\mathrm{K}$) and a given mantle viscosity (here $\eta=1\times10^{21}\,\mathrm{Pa\cdot s}$), both, the rate and magnitude of the initial volume loss increase with increasing air temperature lapse rate, i.e. a stronger melt-elevation feedback (see Figure 2 (A)).
-With a lapse rate of $\Gamma=5\,\mathrm{K/km}$, at the low end of the tested range, an incomplete recovery after an initial ice loss is observed, the ice sheet loses approx 1.5 m sea-level equivalent in volume, before stabilizing at 6 m SLE after approx. 50 kyrs (1 m SLE corresponds to approx. 361 800 Gt of ice).
+At a given temperature anomaly (here $\Delta T = 2\,\mathrm{K}$ ) and a given mantle viscosity (here $v = 1 \times 10^{21}\,\mathrm{g} = 1 \times 10^{21}\,\mathrm{Pa\cdot s}$ ), both, the rate and magnitude of the initial volume loss increase with increasing air temperature lapse rate, i.e. a stronger meltelevation feedback (see Figure 2 (A)).
+With a lapse rate of $\Gamma = 5\,\mathrm{K/km}$ , at the low end of the tested range, a an incomplete recovery after an initial ice loss is observed, the ice sheet loses approx 1.5 m sea-level equivalent in volume, before stabilizing at 6 m SLE after approx. 50 kyrs (1 m SLE corresponds to approx. 361 800 Gt of ice).
 With an increasing lapse rate and thereby increasing strength of the melt-elevation feedback the ice volume may still recover after a stronger initial loss.
-At sufficiently high lapse rates the recovered state is not stable on long time scales.
-A self-sustained oscillation of repeated ice losses and gains is observed for $\Gamma=6\,\mathrm{K/km}$ with an oscillation time scale of approx. 109 kyrs.
-Increasing the lapse rate even further, to $\Gamma=7\,\mathrm{K/km}$ does not allow the ice to recover at all, the ice volume is permanently lost.
+At sufficiently